There are 6 commonly used parasite tests. By comparing all 6, there is 1 parasite test that is most accurate for diagnosing parasitic infections.

 This test, also known as microscopy, takes some feces, processes it, concentrates it, stains it, and then places it onto a microscope slide.

-A technician then looks at the feces through a microscope and visually inspects and records what parasites, and parasite eggs (called ova) they observe.
+The technician then looks at the feces through a microscope and visually inspects and records what parasites, and parasite eggs (called ova) they observe.

 In our high tech world, this “manual” method of parasite detection seems out of place.
 But when it comes to real world parasite infections, this is typically the most effective and reliable test for the following reasons: